Myrmex/overview/cadmus/dev/deploy/hosting.md

 ## Services

-The default script skeleton includes 4 services:
+The default script skeleton includes 4 services (`PRJ` here is the placeholder for your Cadmus project name):

-- `cadmus-mongo`: MongoDB service.
+- `cadmus-PRJ-mongo`: MongoDB service.
-- `cadmus-pgsql`: PostgreSQL service used for indexes and semantic graphs.
+- `cadmus-PRJ-pgsql`: PostgreSQL service used for indexes and semantic graphs (and optionally for logging).
-- `cadmus-api`: API backend service.
+- `cadmus-PRJ-api`: API backend service.
 This is exposed at some port in `localhost`.
-This is ASP.NET 7 served by [Kestrel](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel).
+This is ASP.NET 8 served by [Kestrel](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel) at port 8080.
-- `cadmus-app`: web app service, exposed at port 4200 in `localhost`.
+- `cadmus-PRJ-app`: web app service, exposed at port 4200 in `localhost`.
 This is Angular served by [NGINX](https://www.nginx.com/).

+👉 See the app setup page for a full [Docker compose script template](../frontend/app-setup.md#add-docker-support).

+### Persisting Data

-⚠️ Please notice that if you want your _data to persist when containers are destroyed_, you must use Docker _volumes_ for databases, e.g.:
+⚠️ IMPORTANT!
+If you want your _data to persist when containers are destroyed_, you must use Docker _volumes_ for databases, e.g.:

 ```yml
 services: